ngds/ADEPT_frontend/README.md

 5. Test Set- Can create

 Application User Functions
-1. test set
+1. Testset Tools
-2. dictionary
+2. Dictionary Tools
-3. dataset tools
+3. Saved sets

-### Dictionary Management Form
+### Dictionary Tools
 A list of terms that a user would like to have indexed by elastic search.
 While the basic submission is straightforward there are a few ways that might make it more user-friendly.

 Dictionaries can be system sourced dictionaries, which can be cached locally, or local, user defined dictionaries